-The Department provides top quality international and multidisciplinary research and teaching on social and public policy challenges facing countries across the world.
+The Department provides top quality multidisciplinary research and teaching on social and public policy challenges facing countries across the world.

-We are currently ranked first in the world in Social Policy and Administration (QS World Rankings 2019), and we are the number one UK Social Policy department in terms of overall research quality, as assessed by the most recent (2014) nationwide assessment of research quality, impact and environment, the Research Excellence Framework (REF2014).
-REF2014 also ranked the Department first in the UK for world leading and internationally excellent research and awarded it joint highest marks for the non-academic impacts of its work.
+We are currently ranked third in the world in Social Policy and Administration (QS World University Rankings 2020), and first in the UK (Complete University Guide 2020).
+We are also the number one UK Social Policy department in terms of overall research quality, as assessed by the most recent (2014) nationwide assessment of research quality, impact and environment, the Research Excellence Framework (REF2014).
+REF2014 ranked the Department first in the UK for world leading and internationally excellent research and awarded it joint highest marks for the non-academic impacts of its work.
 The next REF assessment will be undertaken in 2021.
 Candidates for these posts will be expected to produce work of a quality that maintains or increases our current REF standing.

-Providing top quality education to our students at all levels is also a priority.
-According to the National Student Survey, a nationwide survey of final-year undergraduate student satisfaction, the Department improved its scores significantly in 2018 by comparison with 2017 on many dimensions.
-We intend to make further improvements in future, and the successful candidate will be expected to contribute to the achievement of our education goals.
+Providing top quality education to our students at all levels is also a priority and the successful candidate will be expected to contribute to the achievement of our education goals.

-Some facts and figures about the Department (2019/20)

-Number of full-time-equivalent faculty members: 20.8 Number of full-time-equivalent professional services staff: 8.2

-Number of BSc students:137Number of MSc students:200Number of PhD students:39

-Number of nationalities represented among faculty members: 7 BSc students paying fees at Home / EU / Overseas rates (%): 56/23/21 MSc students paying fees at Home / EU / Overseas rates (%): 19/21/60

-Undergraduate and Masters programmes

-- BSc in International Social and Public Policy - MSc in International Social and Public Policy - MSc in Criminal Justice Policy
+Number of full-time-equivalent faculty members: 22.7 Number of full-time-equivalent professional services staff 8.2 Number of BSc students: 180 Number of MSc students: 209 Number of PhD students: 46 Number of nationalities represented among faculty mem bers: 9 BSc students paying fees at Home/EU / Overseas rates (% ): 69/31 MSc students paying fees at Home/EU / Overseas rates (% 6): 43/57 Undergraduate and Masters programmes BSc in International Social and Public Policy MSc in International Social and Public Policy MSc in Criminal Justice Policy